Consumption Partial Insurance in the Presence of Tail Income Risk: Introduction

 Third, introducing the third and fourth moments of income and consumption growth into BPP's linear consumption setting does not change our estimates of partial insurance.
-This result is counterintuitive because a big literature highlights the large welfare implications of tail risk \citep[e.g.,][]{DeNardi_Fella_PazPardo2019,Busch_Ludwig2021}.
-One would thus expect that targeting higher-order moments would affect the degree of partial insurance, which is not what we find.
-This result is suggestive of a potential misspecification in the linear consumption function, which motivates our generalization of the methodology through the introduction of a higher-order consumption specification.
+This is counterintuitive in light of the literature that highlights, in various settings, the large welfare costs of tail risk \citep[e.g.,][]{Barro2009,Busch_Ludwig2024}.
+One would thus expect that targeting higher-order moments reduces the degree of partial insurance, which is not what we find.
+This result is suggestive of a potential misspecification in the linear consumption function, which motivates our generalization of the methodology through the introduction of a higher-order consumption specification subsequently.